-To help longtime and newbie fans find something British to watch day or night in the US, The British TV Place has put together this list of sources for series, specials, and made-for-TV movies from the UK, as well as the British Commonwealth territories of Australia, New Zealand, and Canada, plus the Republic of Ireland.
+To help longtime and newbie stateside viewers find TV shows from England, Scotland, Wales, Ireland, and Canada, we’ve put together this list of sources for where to watch series, specials, and made-for-TV movies from these territories.
 Check them out, watch something fabulous, and remember to bookmark, share, and visit this page regularly for updated information.

 BROADCAST AND CABLE